Burkina Faso ECTN Certificate

 Pricing

-Certificate cost depends on the number of Bill of Ladings and the containers, the country of origin, the port of discharge, etc. This is why we can’t give you an exact price for the CTN.
-But if you share your shipment’s details with us we can provide you the best charges for your certificate.
-We offer free quotation.
+Certificate cost depends on the number of Bill of Ladings and the containers, the country of origin, the port of discharge, etc. This is why an exact price cannot be provided for the CTN.
+Share your shipment details with us, and we will provide you the best charges.
+We offer free quotations.

-How long does it take to get Burkina Faso ECTN certificate?
+How long does it take to get a Burkina Faso ECTN certificate?

-We provide draft Angolan ECTN certificate within 24 hours.
-We provide certificates to exporters all over the World.
+We provide a draft Burkina Faso ECTN certificate within 24 hours.
+Certificates are provided to exporters all over the world.

 Burkina Faso is a landlocked country and does not have direct access to seaports.
-It relies on neighboring countries’ ports for international trade and import/export activities.
+It relies on neighboring countries’ ports for international trade:

-Located in Côte d’Ivoire, the Port of Abidjan serves as a major transit point for Burkina Faso’s international trade.
-It is the closest and most commonly used port for importing and exporting goods to and from Burkina Faso.
+1. Port of Abidjan (Ivory Coast): The closest and most commonly used port for importing and exporting goods to and from Burkina Faso.

-Situated in Togo, the Port of Lomé is another important gateway for Burkina Faso’s international trade.
+2. Port of Lomé (Togo): Another important gateway for Burkina Faso’s international trade.

-People utilize the Port of Tema, located in Ghana, for shipping goods to and from Burkina Faso.
-It serves as an alternative port option for trade activities.
+3. Port of Tema (Ghana): Utilized for shipping goods to and from Burkina Faso as an alternative port.

 What are the most imported items in Burkina Faso?